dariodip/prefix-search/README.md

 ## Getting Started

-With these instructions you will get a copy of the project up and running on your local machine for development and testing purposes.
+With these instructions, you will get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-You need make and [Golang](https://golang.org/) installed in order to run all the command listed next.
+You need [make](https://www.gnu.org/software/make/) and [Golang](https://golang.org/) installed in order to run all the command listed next.

-You need [Python 3](https://www.python.org/) if you want to run our scripts.
+You also need [Python 3](https://www.python.org/) to run our scripts.

 ### Installing